NVIDIAGameWorks/Streamline/docs/ProgrammingGuide.md

 //!
 //! @param feature Feature we are working with
 //! @param consts Pointer to the feature specific constants
-//! @param settings Pointer to a feature specific settings
+//! @param settings Pointer to the returned feature specific settings
-//! @return false if constants cannot be set; true otherwise.
+//! @return false if feature does not have settings or if device has not beeing created yet, true otherwise.
 //!
 //!
-This method is NOT thread safe.
+This method is NOT thread safe and requires DX/VK device to be created before calling it.
-SL_API bool slGetFeatureSettings(Feature feature, const void* consts, void* settings);
+SL_API bool slGetFeatureSettings(sl::Feature feature, const void* consts, void* settings);
 ```

 For example, when using DLSS, it is mandatory to call `getFeatureSettings` to find out at which resolution we should render your game: